stevenGravy/teleportsampleresources/README.md

 If you haven't setup roles you can test out access with the roles under the directory roles.

+The db connections can take a few minutes to be available.

 The ssh nodes and app access are available in the web console or via `tsh`.